Cubic threefolds moduli and the Monster group: Universal Reflection covers

 Let $V$ be the complexification of a real finite dimensional vector space $V_o$ (which we regard as a subspace of $V$) and let $W\subset \GL(V_o)$ be a finite subgroup generated by reflections.
-Then $W$ is a finite Coxeter group which (via the inclusion $\GL(V_o)\subset \GL(V)$) acts freely on $V\ssm V^\sg$, where $V^\sg\subset V$ denotes the union of its (complexified) reflection hyperplanes.
+Then $W$ is a finite Coxeter group which (via the inclusion $\GL(V_o)\subset \GL(V)$) acts freely on $V\ssm Z(V)$, where $Z(V)\subset V$ denotes the union of its (complexified) reflection hyperplanes.
 According to Chevalley, the underlying algebraic variety of the orbifold $V_W$ is isomorphic to an affine space.
-The image $V^\sg_W\subset V_W$ of $V^\sg$ is the discriminant of the orbit space formation $V\to V_W$ and
+The image $Z(V)_W\subset V_W$ \nomenclature[A]{$Z$}{refers to a locally finite union of hyperplanes or hyperplane sections} of $Z(V)$ is the discriminant of the orbit space formation $V\to V_W$ and

 is a universal reflection cover.
 The obvious homomorphism $\det: W\to \mu_2$ gives a factorization through an orbifold double cover and hence this is of the type described in Remark \ref{rem:doublecover}.